Medellin Chocolate Farm Tour

 Did you know…

-Whilst Colombia is famous for its coffee, coffee production is still a fairly new industry in Latin America.
-Chocolate, on the other hand, can be traced back through the centuries.
-For generations, pre-Colombian indigenous tribes used cacao seeds (the main ingredient of chocolate) as currency to trade with other tribes and chocolate was even considered to be holy at one time.
+Pre-Colombian indigenous tribes used cacao seeds as a form of currency to trade with other tribes and chocolate was even considered to be holy at one time.

 The Toucan Medellin Chocolate Tour takes you deep into the Eastern highlands of Antioquia to explore a part of Colombian culture that very few visitors have the opportunity to experience.
 Until recently, many cacao farms in this area were used to cultivate coca leaves for the drug trade – a far more lucrative business than growing corn or raising cattle.
 Life was difficult for the small farmers, many of whom were controlled by illegal armed groups and lived in fear.